Scudder Cup Series Rules

 2. Postponed or Cancelled Races.
 A race which is postponed, cancelled or abandoned and not sailed later on the day originally scheduled will not be included in the scoring for the Scudder Cup Prizes unless such race is rescheduled and sailed at a later time in accordance with the following provisions:

-- If the race normally scheduled for Friday afternoon of the Edgartown Regatta is abandoned or cancelled and a special make-up race is scheduled for the following Saturday morning or afternoon, with adequate notice of the make up race posted on the Edgartown Yacht Club Race Committee Bulletin Board, such race, if sailed, shall be counted as a Scudder Cup Race.
+b) If the race normally scheduled for Saturday afternoon of the Edgartown Regatta is abandoned or cancelled and a special make-up race is scheduled for the following Sunday morning or afternoon, with adequate notice of the make up race posted on the Edgartown Yacht Club Race Committee Bulletin Board, such race, if sailed, shall be counted as a Scudder Cup Race.

 3. Helmsman.
 There is no restriction on the number of helmsmen.
 Each helmsman must be a member of the Wianno Senior Class Association.SMSA or a yacht club affiliated with SMSA.
 Other persons may steer a yacht briefly during spinnaker sets, repairs or in similar situations.